zalando/riptide/README.md

 - `SimpleClientHttpRequestFactory` (based on `java.net.HttpURLConnection`)
 - same list of converters as `new RestTemplate()`

+Integration of your typical Spring Boot Application with Riptide, [Logbook](https://github.com/zalando/logbook) and [Tracer](https://github.com/zalando/tracer) can be greatly simplified by using [**Put it to REST!**](https://github.com/zalando-incubator/put-it-to-rest).
+Go check it out!

 ## Usage

 A full-blown request may contain any of the following aspects: HTTP method, request URI, query parameters,